 If you think you have cancer of any kind, you must see a doctor right away.
 Early detection and treatment can greatly increase your chances of survival and recovery.

 Cancer can affect your life in so many ways.
 Your health deteriorates.
 You feel sick and weak all the time.
 It can be hard just to make it through another day of the pain.
 The treatment needed to fight cancer can make you feel even worse.

 You can’t do the things you used to do, the things that made your life worthwhile.
 And your loved ones are suffering, too.
 You miss the life you had before you got sick.

-Speaking of things you can’t do, that includes working.
+Speaking of things you can’t do, for many cancer patients, that includes working.
 You’re too sick to do your job.
-Whether you’re missing days sporadically, only when you feel the worst, or taking an extended sick leave, this can harm your family’s financial well-being.
+Whether you’re missing days sporadically – only when you feel the worst – or taking an extended sick leave, this can harm your family’s financial well-being.

 You shouldn’t have to worry about money at a time like this.
 But too many families do, especially when the medical bills start piling up.
 Treating cancer can cost you thousands, and often tens of thousands, of dollars.
 Having health insurance may not protect you as much as you think.

 No matter how your cancer has affected your life, you deserve compensation for your damages.
 To get that money, you’re going to need to pursue a Monsanto Roundup claim.

 The number-one bestselling weed killer in the world, Roundup has been a household name for decades.
 If you ever sprayed chemicals intended for weed elimination, either at home or as part of your job, there’s a good chance you have encountered chemicals like Roundup.